What does secure code execution for AI agents actually require?

 How are secrets handled in a Spinup agent environment?+

 The control plane projects secrets into the isolated environment and scopes them to the specific agent.
-AWS Secrets Manager stores them durably, outside agent configuration, and the runtime materializes them only at execution time.
+AWS Secrets Manager stores them durably, outside agent configuration, and the runtime materializes them only at run time.
 Other agents never receive another agent's secret bindings.

 What happens to agent state after a run completes?+